Clothing Suggestions For Your Portrait Photography Session:

 Tone down bright colours.
 Please try to avoid plain white tops and fluorescent colored tops.
-Plain bright white tops will be the brightest thing in the image and will distract from your face (bright colors attract attention away from the face and may be reflective.
+Plain bright white tops will be the brightest thing in the image and will distract from your face (bright colors attract attention away from the face and may be reflective).
 Avoid wearing red, bright pink, bright green etc.

 Prints, big text and patterns are a definite NO. This includes logos.
 Avoid prints of any kind and patterns.
 No matter how small the print or the pattern, it will become a distraction.
 In the case of digital portraits, in particular, small patterns in clothing (even a small herring-bone or checkered pattern) can cause terrible distortions to appear in the portrait that are not originally there.
-Stripes tend to cause a moire effect on digital photography which is very difficult to remove.
+Stripes tend to cause a moiré effect on digital photography which is very difficult to remove.
 (Moiré occurs in a photograph when a scene, an object or a fabric being photographed contains repetitive details (dots, lines, checks, stripes) that exceed the sensor resolution.
 The camera produces a strange-looking wavy pattern that is very distracting and not what you want from a headshot.)

 Avoid short sleeve clothing and short pants.
 Long sleeved clothing is a must!
 For casual portraits it is equally important to wear long pants instead of shorts.
 When arms and legs are exposed to the camera there will be more flesh in the photograph in those areas than on the face, itself.
 This is a major distraction.